 How to Check the NS Record of a Domain

-Checking your domain’s NS records is vital to confirm correct configuration.
+Checking your domain’s NS records is vital to confirm the correct configuration.
 If you don’t configure your NS records properly, users won’t be able to reach your website.
 You can check your NS record using online tools like EasyDMARC’s DNS Records Lookup.

 Our online tool is easy to use.
 Input your domain name in the “Domain or IP” box provided.
 Check the NS button and click the “Lookup DNS” button to proceed—it’s that simple!